Our Team

 Program Education Assistant

 Morgan Turner is a Program Education Assistant at the Human Development Institute at the University of Kentucky.
 Mr. Turner is a strong self-advocate who has both cognitive and physical disabilities.
-He is an influential leader, expert peer educator, and the host of Morgan’s Musings, a video series dedicated to supporting individuals to become leaders and self-advocates in their own unique way.
+He is an influential leader, expert peer educator, and the former host of Morgan’s Musings, a video series dedicated to supporting individuals to become leaders and self-advocates in their own unique way.
 He works full-time across multiple HDI projects focused on health, advocacy, leadership, and inclusive higher education and employment for people with disabilities.
 Morgan has co-facilitated several inclusive health promotion programs and over 75 trainings on Universal Design in health and disability inclusion for professionals, self-advocates, and community members.
 He is a graduate of Tates Creek High School and an athlete and athlete ambassador with Special Olympics.
 Mr. Turner was invited to participate in the national Special Olympics Inclusive Health Work Group.
-In recognition of his hard work and leadership, Morgan was recently appointed to Kentucky’s Employment First Council by Governor Beshear.
+In recognition of his hard work and leadership, Morgan was appointed to Kentucky’s Employment First Council by Governor Beshear.
+Recently Morgan was nominated to be the Vice Chair of the Employment First Council.

 What is your favorite healthy snack?